March 16, 2016

-The Bighorn proposal is not finalized by the provincial government, and following the provincial election in spring of 2019, the new provincial government confirms it will not implement the Bighorn Country concept, but would rather return the management of Bighorn to the North Saskatchewan Regional Planning process.
+In spring, the Bighorn proposal is not finalized by the provincial government, and following the 2019 provincial election, the new provincial government confirms it will not implement the Bighorn Country concept, but would rather return the management of Bighorn to the North Saskatchewan Regional Planning process.

 In fall of 2018, the provincial government releases a proposal for Bighorn Country, which entails the protection of the core of the Bighorn wilderness under the designation of a Wildland Provincial Park, in addition to creating an extensive PLUZ east of the Forestry Trunk Road in order to help manage the impacts of multiple disturbances and developments on these public lands.
 AWA supports this proposal and participates in the public discourse by publishing information about the proposal on social media, producing fact sheets, speaking to the media, and writing to MLAs.

 In March, the provincial government releases recommendations made by the North Saskatchewan Regional Plan Council in 2014.
 AWA provides a submission to the government, stating that the NSRAC recommendations fall short of the protection that is needed for the Bighorn Wildland and must include, at minimum, those areas promised for protection by the Alberta government since 1986.